Sign up to our mailing list for updates and news from Walter Scott 250 and the Abbotsford Trust.

 Participants have the opportunity to work with a film-maker, composer and writer, using music, creative writing, film and photography to provide a positive means of self-expression, and building their creative skills and confidence.
 The resulting work will be displayed at a public exhibition at Abbotsford House in 2022, with an accompanying soundtrack inspired by participants and their stories.Workshops will take place in the Scottish Borders.

-Supported by Scottish Opera's Education Angels
+Supported by The Cruden Foundation and Scottish Opera's Education Angels

 Scottish Opera is core funded by The Scottish Government